nitinkc/nitinkc.github.io/_posts/Java/2022-08-03-streams-issues.md

 }
 ```

-and if a list of persons needs to be sorted in natural order like this, the return list will not be sorted.
+and if a list of persons needs to be sorted in natural order, the return list will not be sorted.
 ```java
 listOfPersons.stream()
     .sorted(Comparator.comparing(Person::getPersontFullName,Comparator.nullsLast(Comparator.naturalOrder())));